Skip to main content

 What is an annuity?

-An annuity is an insurance product that allows individuals to pay a single or multiple premiums that will accumulate on a fixed basis with the option to convert to income immediately or later.
+An annuity is an insurance product that allows individuals to pay a single or multiple premiums that will accumulate on a fixed basis with the option to convert to income immediately or at a future date.
 It provides you with a safe way to invest your money with a guaranteed return.

 Regardless of where you are in your financial planning, annuities are beneficial to those who want guaranteed, steady income.
 You can protect your investment while it accumulates tax-deferred earnings until you begin to make withdrawals.